How should I insure my home?

 - Without buildings insurance you will probably not be able to afford to rebuild the house, and despite not having anywhere to live, you would still have to repay your mortgage

-- However, if you have valuable contents (in particular, jewellery, paintings or furniture), or if you can’t afford to replace the contents, then it will be worth having contents insurance.
-It will certainly give you peace of mind if you are worried about burglaries or fires.
+- Valuable contents (in particular, jewellery, technology, paintings or furniture) make it particularly worth having contents insurance.
+It will certainly give you peace of mind.

 What does insurance cover?